abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/basic_working_local_search.rst

                             DecisionBuilder *const
                                             complementary_decision_builder);

-    You can also give all the parameters enumerated above:
+    You can also give all the above enumerated parameters :

     ..  code-block:: c++